Alternative

 FeatureOrdoroI'd Ship That

-No Monthly Fees Starting at $59/month Completely free - pay only for postage
+No Monthly Fees Starting at $59/month Free account, no subscription, pay only for postage

-Mobile App (iOS & Android) Web-based platform Native iOS & Android apps
+Mobile App (iOS & Android) Web-based platform Native iOS and Android apps, plus web

 Inventory Management Full inventory tracking and management Focused on shipping labels